gender pay gap report

 Mean gender pay gap

-Based on the mean (average) hourly rate of pay for male and female employees in the relevant pay period, our mean gender pay gap is 4.7 %.
+Based on the mean (average) hourly rate of pay for male and female employees in the relevant pay period, our mean gender pay gap is -2.1 %.
+This has improved from -3.5 % from the gender pay gap report in 2023.

 Median gender pay gap

-Based on the median (middle) hourly rate of pay for male and female employees in the relevant pay period, our median gender pay gap is 4.9%.
+Based on the median (middle) hourly rate of pay for male and female employees in the relevant pay period, our median gender pay gap is 0.0%.
+Our median result has improved from -1.7% in 2023 to 0.0% in 2024.

 Aligned pay structures ensure that we have equal pay for equal work at all levels of the organisation.
 We consider the main reasons or contributory causes for the slight gender pay gap is the proportion of females in higher paid roles.
-We have and will continue to address this with the increased number of appointments of females into executive and senior positions within the business, along with the ongoing development of females within the business to enable their progression into more senior positions.
+As part of this commitment, we recognise the importance of actively considering female candidates who possess the necessary capabilities for a role.
+By embracing this approach, we aim to ensure that opportunities are open to all talented individuals, irrespective of gender, whilst supporting balanced representation across our organisation.

 Salary pay quartiles